 It gets pretty interesting, however, when we look at pass rates by the attempt number.
 While the overall pass rate tends to peak on the second and third attempt than on the first, pass rates for the youngest age group steadily increases up until after the 5th attempt.
 For older age groups, however, pass rates are highest on the first attempt—closely followed by the second attempt.

 There may be myriad reasons for this.
 Younger drivers may, for example, have fewer commitments to concern themselves with, and therefore more time to spend on additional lessons.
 Confidence may also come into play, with older learners more likely to be put off by an initial fail.
+If you’re an older learner, don’t let this put you off too much—you’re never too old to pass the practical test!

 Of course, age, gender and attempt number are just a few examples of factor that affect pass rates.
 To get a better idea, take a look at our dissection of driving test pass rates.